rvpanaro/spsurv/cran-comments.md

   Compilation used the following non-portable flag(s):
     ‘-Wdate-time’ ‘-Werror=format-security’ ‘-Wformat’

+* checking compiled code ...
+OK
+   WARNING
+  ‘qpdf’ is needed for checks on size reduction of PDFs

 * checking installed package size ...
 NOTE installed size is 77.7Mb sub-directories of 1Mb or more: